qouteall/immptl/docs/wiki/README.md

 5. Repeat this process until the problematic mod(s) have been found.

 If you find a new compatibility issue, please report it on GitHub.

+### It does not render far content in portal.

+This mod will automatically reduce cross-portal chunk loading range and rendering range when the FPS is low or when the free memory amount is low, to reduce lagging.

+If you don't want that, open the config via mod menu, then disable "Enable Server Performance Adjustment" and "Enable Client Performance Adjustment".
+If it's in a server, change `enableServerPerformanceAdjustment` to `false` in the server's mod config file and restart the server.

+By default, the chunk loading radius on the other side is capped at 8.
+You can increase "Indirect Chunk Loading Radius Cap" (`indirectLoadingRadiusCap`) on the server to a higher value.